 Historian Alexander McLintock orchestrated the National Centennial Exhibition of New Zealand Art, which toured New Zealand from 1940 to 1941 as part of national centennial celebrations.
 This exhibition was the first curated survey of the nation’s art and presented a varied selection of 355 exhibits, from the artists of the Tasman and Cook voyages of the 17th and 18th centuries to topical contemporary paintings such as A. Lois White’s ‘War makers’ (1937).
 McLintock further extended the boundaries of art with his inclusion of popular cartoons by the likes of ‘Blo’ (William Blomfield) and David Low.

 There was a spate of public art gallery openings after the Second World War.
-The first was the Waikato Museum of Art and History in Hamilton in 1947, and it was followed by:
+The first was the Hamilton City Art Gallery (now Waikato Museum) in 1947, and it was followed by:

 Writer A. R. D. Fairburn added a literary flavour to his criticism of art galleries.
 In 1948 he declared that some artworks on display at public galleries should be ‘presented in bottles of methylated spirit’ because they were old and uninspiring.2